rossturk/site/_posts/2010-06-09-what-my-team-does.md

 ---
 layout: post
-title: "Video: What is my job?"
+title: "What is my job?
+A serious video"
 comments: false
 description: "A super weird, short video describing what my team did at Alcatel-Lucent"
 keywords: "dummy content"
+type: "video"
 ---

 I was asked to make a video explaining who I was and what my team did.
 I wanted to make sure that my video was nothing like anyone else's.
 I don't think anyone looked at it, but I had fun!